Public Beta

 Sensitive Data

-The Sensitive Overlay does just flags attributes as sensitive with a visual indicator.
-No further protection or privacy mechanism is applied by the swiyu app based on these information.
+The Sensitive Overlay does just flag attributes as sensitive with a visual indicator.
+No further protection or privacy mechanism is applied by the swiyu Wallet based on these information.
 It’s up to the credential issuer to preserve user’s privacy.

 Clustering of Attributes